Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Introduction

-Inspired by measure transportation ideas, a new concept of ranks and signs for multivariate observations has been introduced recently under the name of {\it Monge-Kantorovich ranks and signs} in \cite{Chernozhukov}, under the name of {\it center-outward ranks and signs} in \cite{Hallin2017} and \cite{Hallinetal2020}, along with the related concepts of {\it center-outward distribution and quantile functions}.\footnote{The difference in the terminology reflects the fact that \cite{Chernozhukov} are working under finite second-order moment and compact support assumptions which are needed if a Monge-Kantorovich optimization approach is adopted, while \cite{Hallin2017} and \cite{Hallinetal2020} are based on the less demanding geometric approach by \cite{McCann}, which only requires absolute continuity.} Contrary to earlier concepts, those ranks and signs are extending to dimension~$d>1$ the {\it essential maximal ancillarity} property\footnote{See Section~2.4 and Appendices D1 and D.2 of \cite{Hallinetal2020} for a precise definition of this crucial property.} of univariate ranks that can be interpreted as a finite-sample form of semiparametric efficiency; the corresponding empirical center-outward distribution functions, moreover, satisfy a Glivenko-Cantelli result.
+Inspired by measure transportation ideas, a new concept of ranks and signs for multivariate observations has been introduced recently under the name of {\it Monge-Kantorovich ranks and signs} in \cite{Chernozhukov}, under the name of {\it center-outward ranks and signs} in \cite{Hallin2017} and \cite{Hallinetal2020}, along with the related population concepts of {\it center-outward distribution and quantile functions}.
+Unlike earlier concepts, these ranks and signs extend to dimension~$d>1$ the {\it essential maximal ancillarity} property (see Section~2.4~and Appendices D1 and D.2 of \cite{Hallinetal2020}) of univariate ranks; the corresponding empirical center-outward distribution functions, moreover, satisfy a Glivenko-Cantelli result.